The Great Elephant Safari

 End of Services

 Confirmation of this safari requires a minimum of 3 guests with a maximum of 6.
-Registration deadline is April 12, 2021.
+Registration deadline is June 12, 2022.
 A 20% non-refundable deposit is required to confirm booking and due within 7 days of receiving an invoice from GrassTrack Safaris.
-Your deposit will be refunded only if safari is cancelled due to lack of interest.
-Once 3 clients are confirmed, deposit will not be refunded.
-Full balance due by July 1, 2021.
+Full balance due by July 12, 2022.
 Itinerary may change depending on weather conditions and wildlife movements.
 We reserve the right to change safari rate due to unforeseen increases in government taxes or other fees.

 Other terms & conditions apply.